Company

 Recent works include: “Ephemera” at the Cacoyannis Theatre, “Passage”, “The Persians”, “The Frogs”, “Iphigenia in Aulis” and an adaptation of Samuel Beckett’s “Molloy”.
 He teaches acting and movement and was Director of the Center of Movement and Dance in Athens.
 As an expert in Greek Tragedy he has worked with: The Royal Academy of Dramatic Art (RADA), The Actors Centre in London, Central School of Speech and Drama, Italia Conti, London University, Lancaster University, etc.

-Nikos is co-founder and Artistic Director of Artemis Culture and has 3 documentaries in development.
+Nikos is co-founder and Director of Artemis Culture and has 3 documentaries in development.

 www.nikosdionysios.com